c3nturi0n2013/luminarix/README.md

 Don't just play games, live them in the World of Rogues.
 Check it out [HERE](https://www.rogues.studio)
 More info about the game & gameplay [HERE](https://docs.rogues.studio/rogues-studio/values-and-mission)

+# Join the Straw Hat Rogues

+I heard through X Spaces that we will need to team up to complete the journey & survive 👀 season 2!
+I am US 🇺🇸 based so any players that would like to join up & play, my group will be called the Straw Hat Rogues (inspired by Monkey D. Luffy & the Straw Hat Pirates 🏴‍☠️ | Shoutout One Piece!).
+Anyone can join my group, no matter where you are located.
+Join the Straw Hat Rogues & let's survive & conquer season 2 together! 💪🏻 Hit me up on the Rogues Discord, my username is: deadpool6978.

 # Alphabet

 | Luminarix Characters | sounds like                                                              |